mrkkrp/markkarpov.com/post/watercolor-palette.md

 ![Giverny flowers](/static/img/watercolor-palette/giverny-flowers.jpg)

-I have since stopped using white on regular basis, but I think it is a valid addition to a palette.
+I have since stopped using white on a regular basis, but I think it is a valid addition to a palette.

 ### The switch to Daniel Smith

 After a few months of using Sennelier I succumbed to the idea of switching to Daniel Smith completely.
-As much as I wanted to support a French company, I found that Sennelier watercolors was just not my kind of paints.
+As much as I wanted to support a French company, I found that Sennelier watercolors were simply not my kind of paints.
 It was also a good occasion to reconsider my choices as I gained more experience and more understanding of what I wanted: